-8. Trails-Stream valley trails are proposed along both Piscataway Creek and Dower House Branch, and Frank Tippett Road is designated as a master plan bike/trail corridor.
+10. Trails-Stream valley trails are proposed along both Piscataway Creek and Dower House Branch.
+Frank Tippett Road is designated as a master plan bike/trail corridor.
 Piscataway Creek is one of the major stream valley trail corridors in southern Prince George's County and is envisioned as part of a "cross-county" trail that would also utilize Charles Branch.
 Together, the Piscataway Creek Trail and Charles Branch Trail will ultimately provide access from the Patuxent River to the Potomac River.
 M-NCPPC owns land along the stream valley both to the north and south of the subject site.
-The Department of Parks and Recreation (DPR) is requiring land dedication along both stream valleys at this time and trail construction will be provided through future Capital Improvement Program projects.
+The applicant is donating land along both stream valleys at this time.
+The trail construction will be provided through future Capital Improvement Program projects.
 The master plan trail along Dower House Branch will provide for equestrian access to the existing facilities at Rosaryville State Park, as well as serve other trail users.